Huawei's side businesses keep it all in the family

 Huawei declined to answer questions on the scope of its housing benefits for employees.

-Ren Zhengfei's son, 44-year-old Ren Ping, is now the boss of Shenzhen Smartcom Business Co.
-Limited, a Huawei subsidiary whose holdings include more than a dozen hotels and serviced apartments in China, Thailand, Saudi Arabia and South Africa.
+Ren Zhengfei's son, 44-year-old Ren Ping, is now the boss of Shenzhen Smartcom Business, a Huawei subsidiary whose holdings include more than a dozen hotels and serviced apartments in China, Thailand, Saudi Arabia and South Africa.
 The hotels also mostly serve Huawei employees and clients, though some - such as the Amber House in Nanjing - can be booked by anyone online.

 Huawei declined to make Steven Ren, Ren Ping or another Smartcom executive available for interview.